TranslationalML/pacsifier/README.md

 StudyDate,patientID<br>
 20150512,123421

-The query for the csv file described above will fail since the column name patientID does not correspond to any allowed column mentioned above.
+The query for the csv file described above will fail since the column name patientID does not correspond to any allowed column mentioned above. (patientID should be PatientID)

 #### Exmample 3 :